Universal Help Module

 The experience was divided into 3 parts:

-1. Issue classification: Users navigated pre-determined decision trees; in some branches they formulated their own questions and we experimented with machine learning to classify and route issues
+1. Issue classification: Users navigated pre-determined decision trees or formulated their own questions

 2. Self-help solutions: curated links to articles, short answers, dynamic links if question was captured, and Watson-based workflows